898djh/Service-Polymorphism/README.md

 # Service-Polymorphism

-Service Polymorphism is a novel SOA paradigm that improves web service QoS for distributed mobile users worldwide by serving them dissimilarly.
+Service Polymorphism: Serving Clients Dissimilarly to Enhance Web Service Performance for Mobile Apps.

 # Requirement
-- Android 11 Mobile Phone with normal CPU and Memory configuration
+- Android 10 Mobile Phone with normal CPU and Memory configuration
 - WiFi Router that supports to flash OpenWRT
 	- our implemenation is based on OpenWRT 21.02, but it is supposed to run on other versions
 - A Ubuntu 18.04 desktop PC as a resolver (Optional)